gsemet/Squirrel/README.rst

 Installation is done using the scripts located in the ``install`` directory.

-Squirrel runs its own virtuelenv, to avoid
+Squirrel runs its own virtuelenv, to avoid conflict with installed libraries.

 Prerequisits
 ************